 When it comes to cleaning your lens elements, it’s important to be careful.

 The wrong cleaning equipment will leave scratches or smudges.
 And the wrong cleaning fluid will leave small marks.

 That’s why, if you plan to clean your lens with fluid, you should make sure that you only purchase a dedicated lens cleaning solution.

 You also have the option of purchasing lens wipes, which already have the fluid applied and can be quickly disposed of once you’re done.

-Which is why they’re great to have on hand when your camera gets dirty.
+Microfiber cloths are designed to gently and effectively clean objects, which is why they’re great to have on hand when your camera gets dirty.

 In fact, I keep a couple of microfiber cloths in my camera bag at all times.
 They’re great for getting off dirt and sand, plus they do a great job of absorbing water.

 It is important to keep different cloths separated (i.e., if you’ve used one cloth to clean your tripod feet, don’t use that same cloth on lenses or filters, because it may scratch or wear down the glass).